-If you feel that your work or leisure activities come into the 'heavy' category, please discuss this with the physiotherapists and occupational therapists so that we can plan the best rehabilitation for you.
-This type of activity following a reverse total shoulder replacement may not be recommended to you and needs discussion before surgery.
+If you feel that your work or leisure activities come into the 'heavy' category, please discuss this with the physiotherapists and occupational therapists, so that we can plan the best rehabilitation for you.

 If you are at all worried about your shoulder you should contact the hospital's shoulder and elbow team.
 The telephone numbers are below.